-The combined budgets for the shared elements of this service are £147,763.
+The combined revenue budgets for the shared elements of this service (i.e. the contract management) are £140,090.

-The revenue maintenance budgets managed by the shared service amount to approximately £18.5million, with a further £12.6m included in total across the two Council's capital programmes in 2009/10.
+The revenue maintenance budgets retained within the two Councils but managed by the shared service amount to approximately £18.5million, with a further £12.6m included in total across the two Councils' capital programmes in 2009/10.

-However these capital and revenue budgets are retained by the Councils in order to avoid any potential cross-subsidy issues arising.
+As these capital and revenue budgets are retained by the Councils there are no risks of cross-subsidy issues arising.